Lightweight and Interpretable Transformer via Mixed Graph Algorithm Unrolling for Traffic Forecast: Related Works

 For traffic prediction, there are practical use cases where parameter reduction is important.
 For example, drivers in a city predict local traffic conditions (in an area-specific neighborhood graph) on their memory-constrained mobile devices every five minutes to compute optimal routes to their destinations, based on updated congestion information shared in their local neighborhoods, instead of sending individual requests to the cloud and overwhelming the central server.

 \citet{Do2024} achieves a lightweight model for image interpolation in a more principled manner: first design a linear-time optimization algorithm minimizing a chosen \textit{undirected} graph smoothness prior (such as \textit{graph Laplacian regularizer} (GLR) \citep{pang17} or \textit{graph total variation} (GTV) \citep{bai19}), then unroll its iterations into neural layers to compose a ``white-box'' transformer-like neural net for data-driven parameter learning.
 This algorithm unrolling approach results in a lightweight \textit{and} mathematically interpretable network.
-Our current work differs from \citet{Do2024} in that we model the more complex node-to-node relationships in spatial-temporal data using a \textit{mixed} graph: i) an \textit{undirected} graph $\cG^u$ to capture spatial correlations among geographically near stations, and ii) a \textit{directed} graph $\cG^d$ to capture sequential relationships along the temporal dimension.
-In particular, the notion of ``frequencies'' for directed graphs is not well understood in the \textit{graph signal processing} (GSP) community.
-We are the first to define this notion and promote low-pass signal reconstruction via our designed $\ell_2$-norm \textit{directed graph Laplacian regularizer} (DGLR) variational term in \cref{eq:directeVaiation} and $\ell_1$-norm \textit{directed graph total variation} (DGTV) variational term in \cref{eq:directVariation1}, both derived from the \textit{graph shift operator} (GSO) \citep{chen15}.
-To the best of our knowledge, we are the first define and promote smooth signals on a directed graph in a data-driven transformer setting.